gwesseling/graphql-json/packages/graphql-json/readme.md

 ## Installation

-You can install `graphql-json` by running one of the commands below.
+You can install `graphql-json` by running one of the commands below:

 ```bash
 # npm